Updated May 15

 The SHRM luncheon on April 2 has been canceled.

 The 2020 WMLA conference in Cheyenne has been canceled.

 WHAT YOU CAN DO

 According to the CDC, to help avoid the spread of COVID-19, you should:

-Note from The Press: My Bighorns, our free app, has a dedicated section with this page and more, so you can access the latest updates easily on your smartphone or tablet.
+Note from The Press: My Bighorns, our free app, has a dedicated coronavirus section, so you can access the latest updates easily on your smartphone or tablet.
 Download from the Apple Store or Google Play.
 Please also consider supporting The Press by subscribing to our newspaper and/or or making a tax-deductible donation.